getgrav/grav-learn/pages/07.cli-console/01.grav-cli/docs.md

 Backing up your project is nothing more than creating an archive of the _ROOT_ of Grav.
 No Database, no complications.

-Of course you can simplify this even more by just using the Grav CLI.
+Of course, you can simplify this even more by just using the Grav CLI.
 Supposing we have our `~/workspace/portfolio` project and that we want to create a backup of it, here's what we will do:

 ```bash
 $ cd ~/workspace/portfolio